 Drivers of CMVs over 26,000 lbs. must hold a Commercial Driver’s License (CDL) and must maintain driver logs.
 Drivers of CMVs under 26,001 lbs. must also keep driver logs, though exemptions apply to a 100-mile radius (check section 395.3-8 of the FMCSRs or call Donlen for more information).
 Drivers of CMVs under 26,001 lbs. should also confirm base jurisdiction license requirements for their vehicle’s weight class.

 There are specific regulations regarding the transport of hazmat in CMVs that the above charts don’t cover.

 Remember that when transporting a hazardous material that requires placarding, the licensing, endorsements, and drug and alcohol requirements along with the regulations in Parts 390 through 396 apply.

 The regulations for CMVs are constantly changing.
-Luckily, we at Donlen structure our fleet solutions to be flexible and adaptable to your needs.
+Donlen structures our fleet solutions to be flexible and adaptable to your needs.
 Donlen’s regulatory compliance experts will keep you informed of any and all changes that may affect your fleet.